 WordPress is highly optimized for On-Page SEO.
 All you have to do is, tweaks a few things to make it more SEO-friendly.

 In this post, I’m going to share 15 WordPress On-Page SEO Tips to help you to get rank higher in 2019.

 Before we get started with the tips, let’s understand a little bit more what is On-Page SEO.

 On-Page SEO Tips For WordPress Post/Page

 As I’ve said earlier, WordPress is an SEO-Friendly platform, you don’t have to deal with any technical stuff.
-All you have to do is, use an SEO plugin like Rank Math and optimize your post/page for On-Page SEO.
+All you have to do is, use SEO plugins and optimize your post/page for On-Page SEO.

 Now let’s dive into On-Page SEO Tips for WordPress.